-However, the alternative story we have been trying to write — that all this will end and we will proceed smoothly into sustainable low carbon living — doesn’t yet ring true, either.
-Often the new story is told by people who’s own livelihood isn’t reliant on the fossil fuel economy, but whose lifestyle remains dependent on it.
+However, the alternative story we have been trying to write — that all this will end and we will proceed smoothly into sustainable, low carbon living — doesn’t yet ring true, either.
+Often the new story is told by people whose own livelihood isn’t reliant on the fossil fuel economy, but whose lifestyle remains dependent on it.

 In order to achieve environmental sustainability in the UK, we know that the country’s remaining domestic fossil fuel industry must be closed down.
 And soon.